 More and more kids are signing online with us every afternoon.
 One of the many ways we are trying to make learning and tutoring fun is through a new YouTube video series called ‘Firewall Explores‘.
 With this series we are able to visually teach the kids, and they’re excited to log on every week.

-But, this isn’t just fun for them!
-A small group of our staff is now fully involved with the production of this series.
-We have Eileen our Chief Marketing Officer, working the camera and contacting venues where we can film.
+But, this isn’t just fun for them, it’s also fun for us!
+Not only is a small group of our staff now fully involved with the production of this series, but it’s a group effort.
+The many hats that each of these people wear helps the vision of Firewall permeate through our video series.
+We have Eileen our Chief Marketing Officer, working the camera and contacting venues to find places where we can film.
 Also we have Woodny, a mentor for our Orange Park Center, who co-stars with Diego, our Communications Manager.
-The many hats that each of these people wear helps the vision of Firewall permeate through our video series.
-Staff that are working through the day-to-day, know the students that will be watching these videos and know how they will react and connect with it.

 Firewall Centers’ first week of virtual sessions was wrapped up so perfectly by, all of our staff coming together and packing about 70 care packages for our parents and students.
 We filled backpacks with school supplies that every student needs.
 We added items like notebooks, pencils, pens, and markers to the bags.
 This was along with a specialized pouch of supplies for interactive lessons, that we will be going through in the next two weeks.

 We’re also “walking with them through life, so they can succeed in everything they do.”
 We had to do more for our community than just backpacks for the kids.
 We had to help the families with what they need.
 With the donations from Harvest Drive South Florida, we handed out each family a bag full of groceries.
 “Some families were going through a hard time and you could just see how grateful they were.”